stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 * The tesselation pipeline stage.

+* A new method to lookup pixel data from a height-map image.

+We will also introduce the following supporting features and improvements:

-* The addition of push constants to the pipeline layout and a command to update the data.
+* The addition of _push constants_ as a more efficient mechanism for uploading volatile data to the hardware.

-* A builder for specialisation constants.
+* A builder for _specialisation constants_ to parameterise shader configuration.

+* Enhancements to the pipeline builder to support _pipeline derivation_ for similar rendering use-cases.

+* A _pipeline cache_ to improve the time taken to create pipelines.

 ---